Design - a strategy created by lateral thinking

 The elevation needs to be functional yet visionary - elegant, buildable, maintainable, affordable and sensitive to the scale of its much smaller neighbours.
 We are enhancing the office entrance with David Murphy’s seven metre high sculpture panel

 This is the tallest building at this end of Oxford Street.
 Our aesthetic challenge was to design a highly transparent base for maximum retail visibility while keeping a unifying control of the whole building’s appearance and being sensitive to its context at street level.

 The upper façade is more subtle and more solid.
 With its curved glass corners, it is conceived as a ‘weave’ of elements - both vertical and horizontal.
 Decorated, perforated and curved sun-shading panels will allow a full length glazed facade and minimise the problems of solar gain.

 We believe that real sustainability comes from an holistic approach to design – durability, flexibility, operational and energy efficiency.

-Oxford House has been designed on the principle that the most flexible buildings have simple plan forms, generous ceiling heights, good quality natural light.
+70/88 Oxford Street & 1 Newman Street has been designed on the principle that the most flexible buildings have simple plan forms, generous ceiling heights, good quality natural light.
 They have ‘lovable’ elegance, humanity and visual appeal.
 These are the buildings which stand the test of time and are flexible for the needs of a future age.